- Toggle Section About

 Official documents presented for admission or evaluation become part of the student's academic file and normally cannot be returned or copied for distribution.

-Students admitted to the United States on an F-1 student visa are required by law to be registered as full-time students (a minimum of 9 credits per semester).
+Students admitted to the United States on an F-1 student visa are required by law to be registered as full-time students (a minimum of 9 credits per trimester).
 Additionally, no off-campus employment is permitted for students on an F-1 visa without written permission of the United States Immigration authorities.
 However, students on an F-1 visa may work off-campus in an unpaid internship in order to fulfill the internship requirement of the program.

 Thirty-four credits of graduate courses are required for all MBA degrees in the Crowell School of Business, which include 3 graduate credits of theology and 3 graduate credits of business ethics.